/

 helm repo update

-helm install cass-operator k8ssandra/cass-operator -n cass-operator
+helm install cass-operator k8ssandra/cass-operator \

 -n cass-operator \

---set image.repository=cgr.dev/chainguard/cass-operator \
+--set image.registry="" \

---wait \
+--wait

-What are Chainguard Images?
+What are Chainguard Containers?

-Many Chainguard Images are distroless; they contain only an open-source application and its runtime dependencies.
-These images do not even contain a shell or package manager.
-Chainguard Images are built with Wolfi, our Linux undistro designed to produce container images that meet the requirements of a secure software supply chain.
+In many cases, the Chainguard Containers tagged as :latest contain only an open-source application and its runtime dependencies.
+These minimal container images typically do not contain a shell or package manager.
+Chainguard Containers are built with Wolfi, our Linux undistro designed to produce container images that meet the requirements of a more secure software supply chain.

-The main features of Chainguard Images include:
+The main features of Chainguard Containers include:

-Although the -dev image variants have similar security features as their distroless versions, such as complete SBOMs and signatures, they feature additional software that is typically not necessary in production environments.
-The general recommendation is to use the -dev variants only to build the application and then copy all application artifacts into a distroless image, which will result in a final container image that has a minimal attack surface and won’t allow package installations or logins.
+Although the -dev container image variants have similar security features as their more minimal versions, they feature additional software that is typically not necessary in production environments.
+We recommend using multi-stage builds to leverage the -dev variants, copying application artifacts into a final minimal container that offers a reduced attack surface that won’t allow package installations or logins.

 Learn More

-To better understand how to work with Chainguard Images, we encourage you to visit Chainguard Academy, our documentation and education platform.
+To better understand how to work with Chainguard Containers, please visit Chainguard Academy and Chainguard Courses.

 Licenses

-Chainguard Images contain software packages that are direct or transitive dependencies.
-The following licenses were found in the "latest" version of this image:
+Chainguard container images contain software packages that are direct or transitive dependencies.
+The following licenses were found in the "latest" tag of this image:

 • Apache-2.0